apacheignite/documentation/basic-concepts/getting-started.md

   ]
 }
 [/block]
-The path to the configuration file can be absolute or relative to either `IGNITE_HOME` (Ignite installation folder) or `META-INF` folder in your classpath.
+Path to configuration file can be absolute, or relative to either `IGNITE_HOME` (Ignite installation folder) or `META-INF` folder in your classpath.
 [block:callout]
 {
   "type": "success",